Jrouze/PMA-QM/README.md

 - PMA-QM.py can be executed using `mpirun -n N python ./PMA-QM.py -c CIRCUIT SIZE --pga PGA -s STOP -k CHUNKSIZE;`.
 The arguments are as follows:
   - CIRCUIT is the type of circuit to be used (e.g., ghzall, ghz, dj, qft).
   - SIZE is a strictly positive integer, the number of qubits of the circuit.
-  - PGA is either 1, 2, or 3 and selects which PGA parameters are wanted (see [LINK TO PAPER1 TO ADD]).
-To reproduce the results presented in [LINK TO PAPER2 TO ADD], PGA=1 should be used.
+  - PGA is either 1, 2, or 3 and selects which PGA parameters are wanted (see (https://ola2024.sciencesconf.org/data/pages/Proceedings_OLA_2025.pdf#page=229)).
+To reproduce the results presented in [LINK TO PAPER TO ADD], PGA=1 should be used.
   - STOP is an integer indicating the stopping criterion of the PGA.
 Values <= 0 will result in stopping the PGA after a number of generations (30 or 35 here).
 Values > 0 mean that the PGA may stop earlier if the best solution didn't improve for STOP consecutive generations.
   - CHUNKSIZE is a strictly positive interger indicating the number of jobs submitted at once to the worker processes when they request a task.
 It choose the granularity of the parallel parts of the code.